animatlabs/animatlabs.github.io/_posts/2026-02-03-source-generators-csharp.md

 2. **Generate** new C# source files
 3. **Add them** to your compilation

 The generated code is real C# - visible in your IDE, navigable with "Go to Definition", fully debuggable.
 There's zero runtime overhead for the generation itself.
+Took me a while to trust that, but the debugger does not lie.

-Here's how they fit into the build pipeline:
+They sit in the build pipeline like this:

 ```mermaid
 flowchart TD